 It was basically made for recording sports and action videos.
 But as the market is revolutionized and new models are released it has covered a wide range of the video industry like vlogging, travel and cooking videos e.t.c.
 As new models of GoPros are waterproof, you can get some amazing underwater shots for your Instagram.

 - Q) What is GoPro media format?

-GoPro export files in two popular file formats MP4 and HEVC.
+GoPro export files in popular file format MP4.
 MP4 is the most common file format and is supported by almost all the video editors.
-While HEVC (H.265) is efficient and takes less storage but isn't supported in many devices.
+While it is efficient and takes less storage but isn't supported in many devices.

 - Q) How do I transfer files from my GoPro to Mac?

 You can transfer your GoPro files through 3 methods:

 - Eject the SD card from your GoPro and connect it to your Mac using a SD card adapter to transfer files.

 - Connect your GoPro to Mac through USB connector and use “iphoto” or any other photo importer to import files.